 Hema joined Watsi on May 23rd, 2016.
 Five years ago, Hema joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Hema's most recent donation supported Em, an 18-year-old student from Cambodia, to fund contracture release surgery.
+Hema's most recent donation supported Ezra, an energetic 11-year-old from Kenya, to fund treatment for his birth condition.

 Em is an 18-year-old student who just graduated from 12th grade.
 In the future, he hopes to be a businessman.
 He has three brothers and one sister, and he enjoys playing tennis, football, and listening to pop songs in his free time.
 Em has stiff knees due to poorly administered injections in his right and left quadriceps muscles when he was younger.
 It is difficult for him to walk because he cannot bend his legs.
 Fortunately, his neighbors recommended our medical partner, Children's Surgical Centre (CSC).
 On June 8th, surgeons at CSC will perform a contracture release surgery to release the muscle contractures and allow Em to walk easily.
 Now, his needs help to fund this $454 surgery.
 Em shared, "I hope I can walk properly after this operation so I can do my daily activities independently."